SysKitTeam/docs-point/installation-and-configuration/deploy-on-premises/prerequisites/syskit-point-server.md

 * **Enterprise**

 {% hint style="info" %}
+**Learn more!**
 To learn more about available SysKit Point subscription plans and included features, continue to the [Pricing page.](https://www.syskit.com/products/point/pricing/)
 {% endhint %}

 Below, you can find hardware requirements based on your SysKit Point subscription plan and your environment's size.

+{% hint style="warning" %}
+**Requirements highly depend on the Office 365 activity, the number of users, and the amount of data in your environment.** The larger the environment, the more resources will be required to run SysKit Point smoothly.
+{% endhint %}

 {% hint style="info" %}
+**Learn more!**
 Hardware requirements for the SQL Server installed on a separate machine are listed [here](syskit-point-database).
 {% endhint %}